-Capital structure is one of the key decisions in the field of corporate finance and refers to how a company finances its assets by combining liabilities and equity.
-The decision on capital structure is an important issue when there is a need to maximize profits as well as consider a business's ability to cope in a competitive environment.
+Capital structure is one of the key decisions in the field of corporate finance and refers to how a company finances its assets by combining liabilities and equity (Modigliani and Miller, 1958).
+The decision on capital structure is an important issue when there is a need to maximize profits as well as consider a business's ability to cope in a competitive environment (Myers, 2001).

 Numerous hypotheses have been proposed to explain the capital structure decisions on company earnings.
-According to, the study focused on understanding the impact of capital structure on the performance of listed companies in Ghana, research results show that leverage is positively related to company performance and this result is similar to.
-Other studies by6-7 indicate that higher debt levels can reduce firm profitability.
+According to (Gul and Cho, 2019), the study focused on understanding the impact of capital structure on the performance of listed companies in Ghana, research results show that leverage is positively related to company performance and this result is similar to Hongli et al. (2019).
+For instance, Abor (2005) found a positive relationship between leverage and performance in Ghanaian firms, consistent with Margaritis and Psillaki (2010).
+Other studies by Muritala (2012) and Bui and Nguyen (2016) indicate that higher debt levels can reduce firm profitability.
 The lack of a consensus about the impact of leverage on firm performance necessitated the need for this research.
 This paper examines the relationship between capital structure and profitability of companies listed on the Ho Chi Minh and Ha Noi Stock Exchange during the period 2006 - 2022.
 The effect of capital structure on the profitability of listed firms in Vietnam is a scientific area that has not yet been thoroughly explored in Vietnam finance literature.